WYOMING HISTORICAL SOCIETY CONSTITUTION

 ARTICLE III: Officers and Governance

-Section 1
+Section 1:

-Section 2
+Section 2:

 Trustees shall be elected to serve three-year terms.
 An individual trustee may be re-elected to one additional term.
 A trustee who has served two consecutive terms may stand for election again only after a two-year absence from the Executive Committee.

-Section 3
+Section 3:

 Of the nine (9) trustees, at least one shall reside in each of Wyoming’s four regions (regional trustees):

-NE Region = Sheridan, Johnson, Campbell, Crook, Weston
+• NE Region = Sheridan, Johnson, Campbell, Crook, Weston

-SE Region = Converse, Niobrara, Platte, Goshen, Laramie, Albany, Carbon
+• SE Region = Converse, Niobrara, Platte, Goshen, Laramie, Albany, Carbon

-NW Region = Park, Big Horn, Hot Springs, Washakie, Fremont, Natrona
+• NW Region = Park, Big Horn, Hot Springs, Washakie, Fremont, Natrona

-SW Region = Teton, Lincoln, Sublette, Uinta, Sweetwater
+• SW Region = Teton, Lincoln, Sublette, Uinta, Sweetwater

-Section 4
+Section 4:

-Section 5
+Section 5:

 Preferably two candidates will be nominated for each trustee position; however, a minimum of one (1) candidate shall be named by the Nominating Committee.
 Nominations shall be announced in Wyoming History News at least 30 days prior to the annual meeting.
 Members may vote for the candidate of their choice using a ballot to be included in Wyoming History News.
 Election results shall be announced at the annual meeting.
 Elected trustees shall assume office following adjournment of the annual business meeting.

-Section 6
+Section 6:

-To provide an orderly transition from the previous method of governance, the five elected officers of the Society (President, First Vice President, Second Vice President, Secretary, Treasurer) at the time these constitutional changes take effect shall automatically become a part of the new Executive Committee.
+To provide an orderly transition from the previous method of governance, the five elected officers of the Society (President, First Vice President, Second Vice President, Director, Treasurer) at the time these Bylaw changes take effect shall automatically become a part of the new Executive Committee.
 The remaining four trustee positions shall be filled by nomination and election by those members in attendance at the meeting where these changes are adopted.
 Preference in this special election shall be given to ensure geographic balance as stipulated in section 3 (above).

-Section 7
+Section 7:

-Section 8
+Section 8:

 The Executive Committee exists to provide continuity of knowledge, guidance, oversight and management direction.
 Specific responsibilities are: